 Last week we took a look at the Dragonfly Inn and some of the other sets used on the popular TV show “Gilmore Girls.”
-Today we’re checking out Lorelai’s blue house with the wraparound front porch and the Gilmore mansion that she grew up in.
-Oh, and Richard and Emily’s pool house behind the mansion–we’ve got to take a peek inside it, too, while we’re at it!
+Today we’re checking out Lorelai’s house and the Gilmore mansion she grew up in.
+We’ll take a peek inside Richard and Emily’s pool house where Rory lived awhile, too, while we’re at it!

 Melissa McCarthy (Sookie) gives us a look at the living room set in a behind-the-scenes tour:

 She says the sofa in Lorelai’s living room was so uncomfortable, it was like sitting on a pile of bricks.

 They spent a long time searching for the perfect actress to play Lorelai.
 Right before they started filming the pilot, Lauren Graham came in and they knew they had found her.